laingangiang2006/Python-Starbucks-Customer-Ordering-Patterns-Analysis/README.md

 # Exploratory Data Analysis of Starbucks Customer Ordering Patterns

+This exploratory data analysis project analyzes 100,000 Starbucks transactions (2024–2025) to uncover customer ordering patterns across digital and physical channels by product, time, and behavior.

 The core question needed to be answer in this project is:

 > How do Starbucks customers order across digital and physical channels, and what patterns emerge by product, time, and behaviour?